TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 set [linear v] velocity of body [body] to x: [1] y: [1] z: [1] :: #0fbd8c
 ```
-This block, unlike forces, overrites a body's velocity.
+This block, unlike forces, overwrites a body's velocity.
 Effects are immediate.

 >[!TIP]
 > Using this velocity block with a capsule body that has an angular factor of 0 is a great way to set up basic player movement!